juzu/juzu/vertx/README.md

 - Injection of Vert.x object in controllers
 - Asynchronous push of the response

+# Todo

+- Output files to a .tmp dir
+- better error reporting
+    - when it occurs before the bridge (like compilation failure)
+    - nested exception display

 # Status

 The bridge is at an alpha stage, however it is functionnal enough for developing small applications like the Booking application example.